csk731/csk731/README.md

 I've have been learning to code for 1 year.
 I started my career with Frontend technologies, but I really have a passion for backend development.
 Have a keen eye for detail and strong communication abilities.
 In order to improve, investigate & utilize my technical knowledge in the actual world.
 I'm looking forward to expand and explore it.

 * 🌍  I'm based in Andhrapradesh, India
-* 🧠  I'm learning Java-J2EE, Data structures & Algorithms
+* 🧠  I'm currently learning Java-J2EE, Data structures & Algorithms
+* 💬  Ask me about anything
+* 📫  How to reach me: chaitanyaa1999@gmail.com

 ### Skills